sapegin/washingcode-book/manuscript/book.md

 if (month == 'dec') month = 12;
 ```

-Let’s replace conditions with a table:
+Let’s replace the conditions with a table:

 ```js
 const MONTH_NAME_TO_NUMBER = {